juzzlin/Heimer/README.md

 All image files, except where otherwise noted, are licensed under CC BY-SA 3.0: http://creativecommons.org/licenses/by-sa/3.0/

+## Installation

+See https://github.com/juzzlin/Heimer/releases for available packages.

+On Linux distributions that support universal Snap packages you can install Heimer like this:

+`$ snap install heimer`

+For more information, see https://snapcraft.io/heimer, https://docs.snapcraft.io/core/install

 ## Building the project

 Please refer to the INSTALL document for build/install instructions if you're